goshiphq/goship-cms/content/blog/getting-started-with-dropshipping.md

 ### Lower profit margin

 Most online stores will sell products at low prices.
 To remain competitive, you must match your prices to the market.
-Even though you have low overhead, your profit margin may be much lower.
+Even though you have a low overhead, your profit margin may be much lower.

 ## Getting started with GoShip